ErpNetDocs/webclient/introduction/how-to/access-permission-field.md

    The following rules can be enforced:

    * **Creators only** - the file will be visible exclusively to the person who uploaded it
-   * **Internal users** - the file will be visible to its creator and all internal users belonging to the same enterprise company
+   * **Internal users** - the file will be visible to its creator and all internal users
    * **Internal users + external users** - the file will be visible to its creator, internal users, and external users.

 ![picture](pictures/per_access_options.png)